-Does your administration have an official policy regarding terrestrial digital radio? ∑ Yes □No If yes, please give broad description of it.
-If no, please indicate how policy objectives are formulated, and what criteria that would require to be fulfilled before a policy was to be considered.
-The terrestrial digital radio is regulated by the 1287/1999 Royal Decree modified by the 776/2006, which establish the National Technical Plan for digital radio in the sub-bands 195 MHz - 223 MHz and 1452 MHz - 1479'5 MHz.
-The current Technical Plan establishes three nationwide networks (1 SFN, 2 MFN), two regional networks (1 SFN, 1 MFN), and one local network established by a Ministerial Order of 15 th October 2001.
+Does your administration have an official p olicy regarding terrestrial digital radio?
+Xes Yes No f no, please indicate how policy objectives are quire to be fulfilled before a policy was to be he 1287/1999 Royal Decree modified by the 776/2006, 1 for digital radio in the sub-bands 195 MHz - 223 The current Technical Plan establishes three nationwide networks (1 SFN, 2 MFN), two regional networks (1 SFN, 1 MFN), and one local network established by a Ministerial Order of 15 th October 2001.
 Each multiplex with six programs at least.
 The nationwide networks titles are granted by the national administration.
 The regional and local networks titles are granted by regional administrations.
 The titles are granted for 15 years, automatically renewable (modification from the Audiovisual Communications General Law of 31 st March 2010, LGCA hereafter).
 Currently, there are twelve licensees for the nationwide networks together with the national provider of radio communication services, and the coverage achieved by these nationwide networks is around the 50% of the population (around 23 cities).
 There are only two regional networks implemented.
 The planned L Band has not been used.
 A very low number of receivers have been sold.
-On the 31st March 2010, the LGCA was approved with a provision about Digitization of Terrestrial Sound Broadcasting Service in order to promote digital radio.
+On the 31st March 2010, the LGCA was approved with a provision about Digitization of Terrestrial Sound Broadcasting Service in order to promote digital radio. regarding the implementation of terrestrial programs, competition, local and regional is · The main objectives have been established in order to accomplish a population coverage rate, but